-Figure 17 - 'Heads of Household' by Age
+Figure 17 - 'Heads of household' by age

-Figure 18 below shows the reasons given by people over 65 for looking for new social housing.
+Figure 18 following shows the reasons given by people over 65 for looking for new social housing.
 Although this source only covers those in housing need, these are many of the people for whom 'ageing well' is particularly difficult and the findings accord closely with national surveys of all house moves.
 The answers given reinforce the importance of maintaining good health in order to stay at home as we age.
 It also emphasises families as a cornerstone of support for each other.

-Figure 18 - Homefinder - Reasons for Moving
+Figure 18 - Homefinder - reasons for moving